 - Keep people and wildlife safe now and in the future

-- Advocate for sound policies that protect Yellowstone's bison, grizzly bears, wolves and other wild animals of the region
+- Advocate for sound policies that protect Yellowstone's iconic and wild animals around the region.

 Yellowstone’s Grizzly Bears